-• It is the responsibility of the provider to ensure that all screening procedures (including on-site screening) are completed.
+It is the responsibility of the provider to ensure that all screening procedures (including on-site screening) are completed and to ensure that no individual enters the premises unless they have completed the screening and the result of that screening has indicated that they are allowed to proceed.

-- Signs should be posted at entrances to the child care setting to remind staff, parents/caregivers, and visitors of screening requirements. - Providers should make self-assessment tools available to staff to ensure awareness of possible symptoms of COVID-19. - The ministry continues to ask that screening criteria is aligned to the provincial tool - Providers may wish to consult the Province's COVID-19 website for information and resources on COVID-19 symptoms, protections, and seeking health care. - For screening an individual at the child care setting and escorting children to the program, providers should take appropriate precautions including, maintaining a distance of at least 2 metres from those being screened, being separated by a physical barrier (such as a plexiglass barrier), and providing alcohol-based hand rub containing 60% to 90% alcohol content at all screening stations.
+- Signs should be posted at entrances to remind staff, parents/caregivers, and visitors of screening requirements. - Providers should make self-assessment tools available to staff to ensure awareness of possible symptoms of COVID-19.

+Providers may wish to consult the Province's COVID-19 website for information and resources on COVID-19 symptoms, protections, and seeking health care.

+For screening an individual at the before and after school program setting and escorting children to the program, providers should take appropriate precautions including, maintaining a distance of at least 2 metres from those being screened, being separated by a physical barrier (such as a plexiglass barrier), and providing alcohol-based hand rub containing 60% to 90% alcohol content at all screening stations.